infocusp/review_analyzer/README.md

 PYTHONPATH=. streamlit run app/home.py
 ```
 # Customization
-The current system is optimized for **Spotify user reviews**.
-If you want to analyse reviews for some other product or service, you need to:
+The current system is **dataset-agnostic** and can be applied to review data from any domain (apps, products, services, locations, etc.).

+To tailor the system to a specific use case:

 - Modify the few-shot examples in `src/few_shot_examples` and the system prompt in `prompts.py`.
 - Make sure the data format alligns with the current one, for eg: column names in csv file.